intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/k8s.md

 - Speed up pulling image by adding mirrors

-To speed up pulling the image from dockerhub, add a registry's mirror.
-If the docker version is higher than 1.12, config the docker daemon.
+To speed up pulling the image from dockerhub in China, add a registry's mirror.
+For Linux OS (CentOS, Ubuntu etc), if the docker version is higher than 1.12, config the docker daemon.
 Edit `/etc/docker/daemon.json` and add the registry-mirrors key and value:

 ```bash
 {